whitneylosinski/World_Weather_Analysis/README.md

         if city not in cities:
             cities.append(city)
     ```
     To find the weather data for each city, the OpenWeatherMap API was used to request the current weather data from each unique city in the `cities` list as shown below.
-The JSON data that was retreived from the API request was then parsed to the collect the latitude, longitude, country code, maximum temperature, humidity, cloudiness, wind speed, and current weather description.
+The JSON data that was retreived from the API request was then parsed to collect the latitude, longitude, country code, maximum temperature, humidity, cloudiness, wind speed, and current weather description.
 The collected data was saved to a new DataFrame named `city_data_df.`
     ```py
     # Import the dependencies.
     import pandas as pd